es-progress/zephyr/docs/reference/disk-maps.md

 They are similar to configuration files for Modules, but there's no global/local distinction as disk maps are always specific to a system.
 They are found in `install/disk_maps` directory of a Profile.
-Disk maps are just text files, blank lines and lines starting with `#` are ignored with INI-like sections.
+Disk maps are simple text files.
+Blank lines and lines starting with `#` are ignored with INI-like sections.

 ## Disks